-Criteria preceding section also apply to this section.)
-JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
+ria listed in the preceding section also apply to this section.)
+Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
 The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
 Acknowledgment and appraisal of exploration by other parties.
 The project area is located approximately 60km northeast of the Gascoyne Junction and 220km east of Carnarvon.
 The Paddys Well project comprises one granted Exploration Licence, E09/2414, and the West Well project comprises two Exploration Licence Applications: E09/2663 and E09/2669.
 The tenements lie within Native Title Determined Areas of the Yinggarda, Baiyungu and Thalanyji People and Gnulli People.
 All the tenements are in good standing with no known impediments.
-Numerous exploration campaigns have been completed in the general area by other parties Acknowledgment and appraisal of exploration by other parties.
-Numerous exploration campagins have been completed in the general area since the early 1970's focusing predominantly on uranium and diamonds, however work within tenement area E09/2414 has been limited and there is no documented exploration targeting rare earth elements or lithium.
+Numerous exploration campaigns have been completed in the general area by other parties - Administration and appliance of exploration by dutier parties.
+Since the early 1970's focusing predominantly on uranium and diamonds, however work within tenement area E09/2414 has been limited and there is no documented exploration targeting rare earth elements or lithium.
 From 1974-1983 companies including Uranerz, Agip Nucleare, AFMECO, ESSO Minerals and Urangesellschaft explored the Gascoyne Region for uranium with little success.
 Most anomalies identified were limited to secondary uranium occurrences in basement metamorphic sequences (including some occurrences associated with pegmatites) and surficial groundwater calcrete sheets (WAMEX REPORT A 87808).
 Subsequently from 1992 - 1996, PNC Exploration explored the southern Gascoyne area actively targeting basement-hosted uranium mineralisation within the Morrissey Metamorphics (WAMEX REPORT A 46584).
 The exploration focussed on determining the source of U anomalies and their association with EM conductors.
 This led PNC to undertake nearly 100-line km of a Questem airborne EM survey as a follow-up to five regional traverses across regional geological trends.
 Additional EM was flown, as well as detailed airborne radiometrics, which identified several anomalies (WAMEX REPORT A 49947).
 Eleven (11) shallow percussion holes (average depth of -60m) intersected strongly chloritised and graphitic metasedimentary rocks within a broader marble-calc-silicate gneiss sequence.
-The RC drilling program returned numerous +100 ppm U intercepts, including: GA9515: 16-25m (9m) at 653 ppm U, including 1m at 1400 ppm U (22-23m).
-GA9520: 19-28m (9m) at 633 ppm U, including 2m at 730 ppm U (25.25m - 25.75m) and 0.25m at 1000 ppm U (26.50 - 26.75m).
+The RC drilling program returned numerous +100 ppm U intercepts, including: GA9514: 22-28m (6m) at 653 ppm U, including 1m at 1400 ppm U (22-23m).
+GA9515: 16-25m (9m) at 633 ppm U, including 2m at 730 ppm U (25.25m - 25.75m) and 0.25m at 1000 ppm U (26.50 - 26.75m).
 Test work determined that both secondary and primary (uraninite) mineralisation is present, and that the chemical signature of the chlorite alteration is similar to that at Jabiluka.
-A follow-up program of RC drilling in 1996 (17 holes/1217m) returned sev
+A follow-up program of RC drilling in 1996 (17 holes/1217m) returned several well mineralised intercepts at the main anomaly: GAR9625